-Visible tattoos are often thought of as a workplace taboo.
-But should SMEs abide by this, or will it lead to them missing out on talent?
+Visible tattoos in the workplace are often thought of as a workplace taboo.
+But should SMEs abide by this stereotype, or will it lead to them missing out on talent?

-Attitudes towards tattoos have changed over the past few decades, and now it's far more common to see a range of professionals with body art and many more that have them in places you'd never see in the office.
+Attitudes towards tattoos in the wokplace have changed over the past few decades, and now it's far more common to see a range of professionals with body art and many more that have them in places you'd never see in the office.

 So what does this mean for you as an SME owner?

 When you come to hire someone, you need to be ready for what to do if they are tattooed.
-Should it affect your decision about hiring them?
+Should tattoos be allowed in the workplace and should a candidate's body art affect your decision about hiring them?
 If so, why?

 Part of it depends on your business.
 There is certainly an argument to count tattoos against someone when hiring if the role is highly customer-facing; research shows that consumers prefer interacting with non-tattooed staff.
 However, the other side of that coin is that someone with great enthusiasm and personal skills will be a good hire, tattooed or not, so it shouldn't be the sole factor in your decision.